 Toska is Chris and Brian’s current dog.
 Born Red Star i’Toska at Mark Keating and Irina Shimko’s Wisconsin kennel, Toska brings the best of the Belgian Malinois to the table: she is a driven, intelligent, fast-learning young, obnoxious dog with a natural talent for almost anything she's asked to do.

 Toska was initially trained using the same methods and standards as the military working dogs in Brian's TEDD detachment before we decided to shift focus and get involved more heavily in dog sports.

-Toska currently holds titles or trains in WDA, French Ringsport, Nosework, lure coursing, obedience, conformation, barn hunt, and trick dogging.
+Toska currently holds titles or trains in WDA, French Ringsport, Nosework, lure coursing, obedience, conformation, barn hunt, trick dog, and dock diving.
 She also serves as the demo dog for DFDK9, showing off her controlled aggression (bitework) and odor detection skills at a variety of events.

 Ronja was Chris and Brian’s prior Belgian Malinois.
 A retired police dog, Ronja joined the family in spring of 2009 at seven years old and quickly adjusted to her active retirement.
 Ronja was trained as a patrol dog and enjoyed bitework, playing with a tug, and chasing after balls.